xjtuiair-cag/Matterhorn/README.md

 #### CIFAR10-DVS

 CIFAR10-DVS dataset records distorted CIFAR-10 image by a DVS camera.
-The shape of events in CIFAR10-DVS Dataset is Tx2x128x128.
+The shape of events in CIFAR10-DVS Dataset is `[T, 2, 128, 128]` .

 ![CIFAR10-DVS Dataset](./assets/readme_9.png)